 The New Zealand Registered Architects Board

-The New Zealand Registered Architects Board (NZRAB) is a statutory entity tasked with registering, monitoring and, if need be, disciplining architects.
+The New Zealand Registered Architects Board (NZRAB) is a statutory entity tasked with registering, monitoring and disciplining architects.

-This is done to protect the public, which in turn protects the reputation of the architectural profession.
-The government has an overarching view that in specific situations there is a need for some occupations to be regulated, and has determined that this includes architects.
+This role is to protect the public, which in turn protects the reputation of the architectural profession.

 describe him or herself as an "architect" when providing building design services.

-Section 50 of the Act lays out the NZRAB's functions.
-The Registered Architects Rules 2006 provide further details on how this works.
-The rules also specify a code of ethics that binds architects.
+Section 50 of the Act sets out the NZRAB's functions.
+The functions flesh out the purpose referred to above.
+The Registered Architects Rules 2006 contain the details for how the NZRAB's functions work in practice.
+The Rules also specify a code of ethics that architects must comply with.

-maintains an online register, so the public can confirm that an architect is registered
+maintains an online register, so the public can confirm whether a person is a registered architect

-The NZRAB is funded from fees paid by architects and registration applicants.
+The NZRAB is funded solely from the fees paid by architects and applicants for registration.

 Te Kāhui Whaihanga New Zealand Institute of Architects (NZIA) is the main membership organisation for architects.
 There are other membership orgaisations, such as Architectural Designers New Zealand (ADNZ).
 The NZRAB collaborates with the membership organisations where possible.
 Under the Registered Architects Act 2005, the NZIA nominates to the Minister up to four members of the NZRAB's six- to eight-person Board.